bobbrowning/track-n-trace/README.md

 1. Traces can be turned on or off in real time under control of the config file (trace.config).
 You don't need to restart.
 So keep  trace statements in the code to help diagnose problems in production.
 Because.....

 2. Traces can be limited to requests from a given IP address.
-This is very valuable because if you hit problems in a live site, you can switch tracing on without affecting othjer users.
+This is very valuable because if you hit problems in a live site, you can switch tracing on without affecting other users.
 Their traces won't get mixed up with yours.
 You can often identify problems without having to restart the app.

 3. Different levels of tracing means that you can control which statements get listed.
 There is are default levels but you can define your own.